The average Goldman Sachs worker made $110,000 in three months

 But the healthy US economy, combined with a rebound in Europe and a resilient China, may pave the way for Blankfein to eventually go out on top as CEO.

 Goldman Sachs recently named longtime executive David Solomon as the firm's sole president.
-Solomon had been co-president with Harvey Schwarz, who announced his retirement last month.
+Solomon had been co-president with Harvey Schwartz, who announced his retirement last month.

 Wall Street seems to think the boardroom shuffles will pave the way for Solomon to take over one day.
 The Wall Street Journal reported last month that Blankfein was getting ready to retire within a year.